 Accelerated discovery of battery interfaces and materials is essential to secure new sustainable materials with high energy and/or power performance and that exhibit high stability towards unwanted degradation reactions.
 Special attention must be paid to the complex reactions taking place at the many material interfaces within batteries.

-Utilising the possibilities of artificial intelligence (AI), BATTERY 2030+ advocates the development of the Battery Interface Genome (BIG)—Materials Acceleration Platform (MAP) initiative to drastically accelerate the development of novel battery materials.
+Utilising the possibilities of artificial intelligence (AI), BATTERY 2030+ advocates the development of the Battery Interface Genome (BIG) Materials Acceleration Platform (MAP) initiative to drastically accelerate the development of novel battery materials.
 A central aspect will be the development of a shared European data infrastructure capable of the autonomous acquisition, handling and use of data from all domains of the battery development cycle.
-Novel AI-based tools and physical models will utilize large amounts of acquired data, with a strong emphasis on battery materials, interfaces, and “interphases.”
-Data will be generated for battery processes spanning multiple time and length scales using a wide range of complementary approaches, including computer simulations, autonomous high-throughput material synthesis and characterization, in operando experiments and device-level testing.
-Novel AI-based tools and physics-aware models will utilise the data to “learn” the interplay between battery materials and interfaces, providing the foundation to improve future battery materials, interfaces, and cells.
+Novel AI-based tools and physical models will utilise large amounts of acquired data, with a strong emphasis on battery materials, interfaces, and “interphases”.
+Data will be generated for battery processes spanning multiple time and length scales using a wide range of complementary approaches, including computer simulations, autonomous high-throughput material synthesis and characterisation, in operando experiments and device-level testing.
+Novel AI-based tools and physics-aware models will utilise the data to “learn” the interaction between battery materials and interfaces, providing the foundation to improve future battery materials, interfaces, and cells.

 II.
 Integration of smart functionalities

-Increasing safety, reliability, and cycle life of batteries by introducing smart sensing and self-healing functionalities.
+Increasing the safety, reliability, and cycle life of batteries by introducing smart sensing and self-healing functionalities.

 New types of embedded sensors will allow the continuous monitoring of battery health and safety status.
-Sensor technologies and approaches that can be made suitable for monitoring reactions within a battery cell—for example, optical fibres, plasmonics, acoustics, and electrochemical sensors—will realize more reliable battery systems.
-Such increased complexity inherently impacts manufacturability and recyclability, which must be considered early in the development cycle.
+Sensor technologies and approaches that can be made suitable for monitoring reactions within a battery cell for example, optical fibres as well as plasmonic, acoustic, and electrochemical sensors will help realise more reliable battery systems.
+Such increased complexity will inherently affect manufacturability and recyclability, which must be considered early in the development cycle.

 III.
 Cross-cutting areas